katyhuff/2018-arpa-e-open/notes.md

 * to use a previous MC iteration to set the importances in the next calculation we need to tally in MC
   * how do we want to tally?
-Do we want to bypass it altogether?
+Do we want to bypass tallying altogether?
     * If we want to bypass it altogether then we would have to modify OpenMC.
       * WW map would be defined in dimensions based on whatever algorithm we get based on particle tracking